 An LPA can be automatically canceled if, for instance, your Donee loses their mental capacity or dies.

 It is Important to Have a Will and an LPA

 It is one way to make sure that you and your loved ones do not encounter any inconveniences when you die or become mentally incapacitated.
 If you have a will but no LPA, your family might be powerless to care for you in case anything happens to you.

 A Donee Appointed in Your LPA vs. Executor of Your Will

 Donee can make decisions on your health and welfare and finances when you are not able to anymore.
-An executor you appointed is the one who is going to carry out the Will’s provisions only after you die.
+An executor you appointed is the one who is going to carry out Will’s provisions only after you die.
 Therefore, a Donee can only act until your death.
-Meanwhile, the executor can only act from when you die and onwards.
+Meanwhile, the executor can only operate from when you die and onwards.

 LPAs Still Allow You to Make Decisions Before the Donee Steps In

 The Donee should make sure they made all possible efforts to let you decide on your own before deciding on your behalf.
 Therefore, the donee should be satisfied with every financial decision since it is impossible for you to make.